Log In UI - Components

 Creating a Push Button

 You can use another wizard template to create a push button and to add it to the project.
 The wizard template creates a reusable button component that appears in Components > My Components.
-You can drag-and-drop it to Navigator to create button instances and modify their properties in the Properties view to change their appearance and functionality.
+You can drag it to Navigator to create button instances and modify their properties in the Properties view to change their appearance and functionality.

 If you cannot use the wizard template nor the preset button controls available in Components > Qt Quick Controls to create the kind of push button that you want, you can create your button from scratch using default components.
 For more information, see Creating Buttons and Creating Scalable Buttons and Borders.